-You have likely heard the phrase, “You can’t take it with you,” referring to a 1936 play about enjoying life to its fullest.
+You have likely heard the phrase “You can’t take it with you,” referring to a 1936 play about enjoying life to its fullest.
 When it comes to your collections you’ve passionately built over the years, the same mantra applies.
-And there can be greater value in controlling the fate of your collections, rather than leaving them to your heirs.
+There can be greater value in controlling the fate of your collections, rather than leaving the options to your heirs.

 - These days, family members rarely have the space, financial ability or passion to keep or store such property.